brown-band/website/pages/scripts/1980-1981/fall/columbia.md

 :sd[The band forms the letter “I”, a heart, and the letters “NY”.
 The heart rotates.
 The band plays “Peter Gunn.”
 During the middle of the song, the saxes pull stocking masks over their faces and begin to mug someone at the top of the heart.
 The band continues to march around the mugging without noticing.
 By the end of the song. several people have been mugged.]

-Be back in two years when you'll all be another year closer to graduation.
+Be back in two years when you’ll all be another year closer to graduation.

 :sd[The band marches off on yardlines to "Ever True"]